Development

 | `roast` | Poetic code roasting (load `references/roast-prompt.md`) |

-> "I'm using the `{promptName}` prompt because [reason]"
+**REQUIRED**: Tell user which prompt: "I'm using `{promptName}` because [reason]"

 <context_complete_gate>

-**HALT.
-Verify ALL conditions before proceeding:**
+Verify before proceeding:

-- [ ] Tool schemas understood?
+- [ ] Context loaded?
+Tool schemas understood?

-- [ ] Told user which prompt you're using?
+- [ ] Told user which prompt?

 </context_complete_gate>